Reduce Pain In Just Minutes!

 Hydrate (being properly hydrated will help with circulation during the session and ease detoxification).

-Try to avoid consuming caffeine or other stimulants 3 hours prior to floating (this will make relaxation easier).
+Try to avoid consuming caffeine or other stimulants 3 hours prior to pulsing (this will make relaxation easier).

 Avoid alcohol, drugs, and other substance on the day of your PULSE session.